3 days & 2 nights

 The lush forest cover of Udawatta Kele Sanctuary behind Sri Dalada Maligawa in Kandy has a long history dating back to many centuries.
 It was declared Tahansikele or forbidden forest by the Sinhala kings who ascended the throne when Kandy became the capital city.

 It was a royal forest reserve where no one was allowed to venture.
-Located close to Sri Dalada Maligawa and the royal palace in this verdant jungle where among trees, creepers, lichen, mosses, ferns, grasses, fungi, and bacteria are found in abundance.
+Located close to Sri Dalada Maligawa and the royal palace in this verdant jungle, where among trees, creepers, lichen, mosses, ferns, grasses, fungi, and bacteria are found in abundance.

 EMBEKKA DEVALAYA

 In the Udu Nuwara area of the Kandy district lies a temple with a history of over six centuries.
-Built during the reign of King Wickremabahu III (1371-1394AD) who ruled in the Kingdom of Gampola, the temple is practically covered in wood carvings.
+Built during the reign of King Wickremabahu III (1371-1394AD), who ruled in the Kingdom of Gampola, the temple is practically covered in wood carvings.
 The woodwork is confirmed by UNESCO as some of the best and most detailed in the world.
 The temple is dedicated to the god known as ‘Murugan’ by the Hindus and ‘Katharagama deity’ by the Buddhists.

 AMBULUWAWA TOWER